adriamooney/bvsnowmobile/source/rental-faq/index.md

 ### What about little kids?

-For children younger then five years old we offer a specially designed front pack “Kid Karrier” for children as young as two.
-Another great option for the kids is to rent the people carrier – available in the Bear Valley Village only - this “limo” seats two, up to 250lbs – see picture to the right.
+For children younger then five years old we offer a specially designed front pack “Kid Karrier” for children as young as three.
+Another great option for the kids is to rent the people carrier – available in the Bear Valley Village only - this “limo” seats two, up to 250lbs.

 ### What about elderly folks or the disabled?